lea19019/multimodal-translation-pipeline/README.md

 | **MCD** | NLLB → Native | **13.12 ± 1.35** | **12.96 ± 1.21** | **13.40 ± 0.95** | **11.89 ± 1.06** | **12.84 ± 0.57** |
 | **BLASER** | Source → Eng2Multi | 2.72 ± 0.21 | 3.07 ± 0.25 | **2.84 ± 0.24** | **2.85 ± 0.24** | **2.87 ± 0.13** |

-## What You'll Find Here
-- End-to-end code for training, evaluation, and deployment of translation pipelines
-- Scripts for data preprocessing, model finetuning, and evaluation
-- Modular microservices for each pipeline component (ASR, NMT, TTS, Evaluation)
-- Reproducible experiments and results, with clear documentation

 ## Professional/Technical Highlights
 - 140+ hours of hands-on engineering and research
 - Experience with supercomputing (SLURM, multi-GPU jobs, debugging at scale)